a-ridley/hbar-faucet-for-metamask/README.md

-## Template is Hedera themed
+## A Hedera React App
-This template offers a simple navbar and footer with a Hedera theme.
+This application uses the Hedera Hashgraph JavaScript SDK to transfer HBAR to a MetaMask account.

+## How to Run
+npm run start